abom-me/flutter_course_UTAS_Students/README.md

 ## Course Outline

-### Day 1:
+### Day 2:
-- Learn about Flutter
+- Learn Packages and how to use them
-- Explore The Defualt Project
-- Learn about Widgets
+- Learn about Navigation and how to navigate between screens
-- Learn about Stateless Widgets & Stateful Widgets
+- Learn about Textfield and how to use it
+- Learn how to save data locally using SharedPreferences

 -----

 ### Resourses
-  You can find the youtube video [Intall Flutter in windows](https://youtu.be/v2oItFAPDu4?feature=shared)

-   You can find the youtube video [Intall Flutter in Macos](https://youtu.be/gHTiVSshS2A?feature=shared)
+  You can find the Packages website [Flutter Packages](https://pub.dev/)

 #### Notes: